BitMadcouk/BMKDWebsite/docs/blog/C64intro.md

 I'll use the term C64 from now on as a blanket term.
 Obviously there are many ways to facilitate this, from real hardware, emulator, replicas, etc.
 I have settled on 3 main methods for now (with a 4th planned) :-

 Real Commodore C64c - My own machine, stock firmware, no mods.
-Custom PSU (DO NOT USE THE ORIGINAL - article coming soon to explain why).
+Custom PSU [DO NOT USE THE ORIGINAL](C64MPU.md)

 [Kung Fu Flash cartridge](https://github.com/KimJorgensen/KungFuFlash) - Recently purchased.
 [Pi1541](https://cbm-pi1541.firebaseapp.com/) - Bare PCB arrived this morning so will be built by the time this is published.